BlurryFace04/LazyLights/README.md

 ### External Keyboard Control
 The external keyboard control is implemented using AutoHotkey.
 It listens for specific key presses on a specific external keyboard, which is used as a macro.
 The keypresses on the main keyboard are not affected.
 When a key is pressed on the external keyboard, it sends a POST request with a JSON payload to the server API to control a specific appliance.
 This feature allows for a quick and easy way to control appliances without needing to interact with the web interface or use hand gestures.

+### Voice Control
+The voice control feature is implemented using the Sinric Pro SDK in a Node.js environment.
+It's set up in a way that listens to voice commands coming from Google Assistant, interprets the commands and then sends the appropriate signal to the LazyLights server to control the relevant device.
+The server script is configured with the unique application key and the secret key provided by Sinric Pro, and the unique device IDs for each of the home appliances.
+When a voice command is received from Google Assistant, the Sinric Pro service triggers the corresponding function in the script, which sends a POST request to the LazyLights server with the name of the appliance to be controlled.